 II.
 Layoff Procedures

-A. The head of a department facing the need to reduce its number of employees shall initiate discussion with the Director of Human Resources and the Chief Financial Officer to ensure that the department explores other alternatives and to obtain guidance on establishing RIF priority.
-The Chief Financial Officer in conjunction with the Director or Human Resources/EEO/AA Officer will facilitate this review of alternatives by preparing a listing of vacant positions and a listing of employees from the affected group who are eligible for early or regular retirement.
+A. The head of a department facing the need to reduce its number of employees shall initiate discussion with the Director of Human Resources and the Vice Chancellor for Finance and Administration to ensure that the department explores other alternatives and to obtain guidance on establishing RIF priority.
+The Vice Chancellor for Finance and Administration in conjunction with the Director or Human Resources/EEO/AA Officer will facilitate this review of alternatives by preparing a listing of vacant positions and a listing of employees from the affected group who are eligible for early or regular retirement.

 B. Guidelines for Determining RIF Priority